tobykurien/Sparkler/README.md

 * Now create the database by running `./scripts/sparkler.sh db:init development`.
 If you haven't changed `config.database.yml`, this should create an H2 database in `db/development.db`
 * You can now use the database as per Example 2. (https://github.com/tobykurien/Sparkler/tree/master/src/examples/java/com/tobykurien/sparkler_example)
+* To manage the H2 database, from the project root, run `java -jar libs/h2-1.3.174.jar`

 Deployment
 ----------------